colonelxy/Trustless-Elections-Dapp/README.md

 ## Contributing to this project
 All hands are welcome to make this a reality for many countries and organizations around the world.
-The code is yet to be finalised, but it will, with all your input and experiemnts.
+The code is yet to be finalised, but it will, with all your input and experiments.